kshi219/DNSresolver/README.md

 ## Description
 This is a command line tool for obtaining an IP address for a web domain name via the DNS protocol.
 Given a domain name and a the address to a nearby root name server, this tool will query, interpret and re-query based on successive responses from various name servers until an authoritative response is obtained as shown in the gif above.
+The resulting IP address can be plugged into web browser to contact the desired website.

 ### make and run with:
 `java -jar DNSlookup.jar rootDNS name [-t] `